stevenxchung/Algorithms-Part-I/Week 01/week-01-notes.md

 ### Percolation
 * N-by-N grid of sites
-* Each site is open with probability p (or blocked with porbability 1-p)
+* Each site is open with probability p (or blocked with probability 1-p)
 * System percolates if and only if top and bottom are connected by open sites

 ## Week 1: Analysis of Algorithms